mpatfield/homebridge-econet-rheem/README.md

 While optional, providing additional details about your device gives more accurate real-time info, such as true current water temperature for water heaters.
 However, it does require collecting additional info about your device: `serialNumber`, `deviceName`, and `activeKey`.

-The easiest way to get the `serialNumber` is by visiting TODO.
+The easiest way to get the `serialNumber` is by visiting [this site](https://mpatfield.github.io/homebridge-econet-rheem/serials.html).
 Enter your Econet username and password and it'll give you a list of serial numbers.

 ```json
 {